oracle-devrel/devo.tutorials/deploying-the-argo-project-on-oke.md

 or if you have Argo Rollouts Dashboard still open, you can use that too.

-{% img aligncenter assets/argo-oke-promoted.png 600 400 "Patch Rollout" %}
+{% imgx aligncenter assets/argo-oke-promoted.png 600 400 "Patch Rollout" %}

 If we now access both load balancers, they'll both show up as green.
 You can keep switching between them to simulate upgrading to newer versions of your application.